Skip to content

 4. Answer these questions:

-1. How many layers does this layer item have?
+1. How many layers does this sublayer item have?

-2. How does the REST endpoint URL referenced by the layer item compare to the REST endpoint referenced by first layer within that item?
+2. How does the REST endpoint URL referenced by the first sublayer compare to the REST endpoint referenced by layer item that contains the sublayer?

-3. What is the Layer ID of the first layer?
+3. What is the Layer ID of the first sublayer?

-4. How would you prevent people from viewing the first layer without logging in?
+4. How would you prevent people from viewing the first sublayer without logging in?

 Summary